How we consider programmes via a virtual approval visit

-We ask to meet various groups at approval visits, to triangulate the information that we have been given in your documentary submission.
-Through the approval process, we will work with you to put together an agenda specific to your assessment, and to work for all groups that may be present.
+We ask to meet with various groups during virtual approval visits, to triangulate the information that we have been given in your documentary submission.
+Through the approval process, we will work with you to put together an agenda specific to your assessment, and to work for all groups that may be in attendance at the meetings.
 Normally, we ask to meet the following groups:

 - Learners, potential learners, or learners from a similar programme

 - Senior staff, including those from the education provider and any relevant partners

 - Practice educators that work or will work directly with learners

 - Service users and carers that contribute to the programme, if applicable

 As visits are virtual, information about the resources available for learners, can be provided in a number of different ways.
 For example, this could be through a presentation and questioning during relevant stakeholder meetings.

 When we carry out a virtual approval visit, we are represented by a panel of visitors.
 At least one of the visitors who reviews your programme will be a professional appropriate to the profession or the entitlement that the programme concerns.

 We appoint an ‘education executive’ to approval visits.
 This individual is your point of contact throughout the visit process, and will work with our visitors.